Helping practices to be their best.

 Please read this Policy carefully.
 Your use of any part of our websites or services will constitute your consent to the collection, use, transfer, processing, storage, disclosure and other uses of your personal information in accordance with the Policy.
 If you do not agree with the terms and conditions of this Policy, please do not use our websites and services.

 Better Medical is an owner and operator of high-quality general practice medical clinics across Australia.
 All of our clinics retain their own name, meaning you won’t see a “Better Medical” named clinic – instead, you’ll visit SmartClinics, Mt Barker Medical Clinic, City Doctors & Travel Clinic, Corio Medical Clinic, and the like.

 Everything we do at Better Medical aims to make your appointments with your GP a more positive experience.

-General Practitioners consulting from our clinics are committed to providing you with personalised healthcare and offer comprehensive health services for your whole family.
-Our affiliation with allied health professionals means you may also save time and money if you’re in need of specialised services.
+GPs consulting from our clinics are committed to providing you with personalised healthcare and offer comprehensive health services for your whole family.

 What information does Better Medical collect about you?